 Can experience make up for the lack of a degree, or is having a degree crucial?
-The age old debate of education vs experience resurfaces each time one seeks out make a career move.
-To go or not to go to a photography school, that is the question, even for most shutterbugs round the globe.
+The age-old debate of education vs. experience resurfaces each time one seeks out to make a career move.
+To go or not to go to a photography school, that is the question, even for most shutterbugs around the globe.

-Courses offered: They offer Five online courses-The Complete Course in Professional Photography, Digital Photography: Photoshop for Photographers, Marketing for Photographers, and the Video Making & Storytelling and The Fundamentals of Digital Photography.
+Courses offered: This photography institute offers five online courses-The Complete Course in Professional Photography, Digital Photography: Photoshop for Photographers, Marketing for Photographers, and the Video Making & Storytelling and The Fundamentals of Digital Photography.

 Known for: Focus on creativity and progressive attitude.